2018 Fantasy Football Draft Prep: Picking No. 1 overall in a PPR draft could give you the best running back stable in the league

 It's OK to start your PPR draft with three running backs.
 It may even be advisable if you have an early pick.

 What sleepers should you snatch in your draft?
 And what big-name running back could ruin your season?
-Visit SportsLine now to get Fantasy Football cheat sheets from the model that called Alvin Kamara's huge breakout last season and find out.
+Visit SportsLine now to get Fantasy Football cheat sheets from the model that called Alvin Kamara's huge breakout last season.

 - Picking in non-PPR from: 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12